Keto Diet for Women: How to Lose Weight Sustainably

 The keto diet focuses on consuming a diet high in fat, with moderate protein, and low total carbohydrates.
 It emphasizes fats of all varieties – like those found in coconut oil, avocado, lard, butter, nuts, and olives – and eschews carbohydrates from nearly all sources, including grains, fruit, and legumes.

 The goal of eating keto is to get the body into ketosis, which is the state in which the body metabolizes fat for energy.
 Typically, carbohydrates are our main source of energy; so by significantly reducing carbs, the body shifts to break down stored and ingested fat into ketones.
 These ketones become the primary source of fuel throughout the body.

 Once ketosis is in effect, your body becomes more efficient at burning fat for energy, blood sugar and insulin levels become more optimal, and mental acuity is increased.

 The ketogenic diet is one of the more restrictive diets out there, so it’s important to have a good grasp of what foods you can and cannot eat.
-Here is a brief list that you will need to know
+Here is a brief list of foods that you will need to know.

 - Animal proteins, like beef, pork, bacon, chicken, turkey, and fatty fish

 - Eggs and dairy foods, like milk, cream, butter, and cheese

 - Oils, including olive oil, coconut oil, and avocado oil

 - Low-carb plant foods, like avocado, green leafy vegetables, tomatoes, onions, peppers, and fresh herbs